 We are very pleased to have been part of the Barn Owl Box scheme and are delighted that in the past owlets born on the farm have been found to be seen successfully breeding high up on the downs.
 We currently (2020) have one adult in residence.

 We have also been part of a scheme to reintroduce the rare Black Poplar trees into West Sussex.
 Where possible and appropriate we plant this native tree, almost extinct in West Sussex thirty years ago.

-The Roman site has also revealed an extensive pottery manufacture was carried on in Hardham.
+The Roman site has also revealed an extensive pottery manufacture was carried out in Hardham.
 Two different colours of clay being found within a few hundred yards, and evidence of numerous kilns.
 An ancient British canoe was found in the river nearby (now in Worthing Museum).
-Clearly Hardham must have been a happy resource for travellers on the ancient road, fishing in the river and with an artistic community of potters living in dramatic and beautiful landscape.
+Clearly Hardham must have been a happy resource for travellers on the ancient road, fishing in the river and with an artistic community of potters living in dramatic and beautiful natural landscape.

 An evening river bank stroll to the pub will compound the idyll.
 The river Rother was canalised and a canal tunnel, now recently deemed a historic monument, was built to cut off the Pulborough loop.
 The northern brick entrance can just be glimpsed.
 We leave the river verges to seed naturally.